Antiochian Orthodox Christian Archdiocese of North America: History

 The Antiochian Orthodox followers were originally cared for by the Russian Orthodox Church in America and the first bishop consecrated in North America, Raphael of Brooklyn, was consecrated by the Russian Orthodox Church in America in 1904 to care for the Syro-Levantine Greek Orthodox Christian Ottoman immigrants to the United States and Canada, who had come chiefly from the vilayets of Adana, Aleppo, Damascus, and Beirut (the birthplace of the community's founder, Raphael of Brooklyn).

 After the Bolshevik Revolution threw the Russian Orthodox Church and its faithful abroad into chaos, the Syro-Levantine Greek Orthodox Christian faithful in North America, simultaneously shaken by the death of their beloved bishop, Raphael, chose to come under the direct care of the Damascus-based Patriarchate of Antioch.
 Due to internal conflicts, however, the Antiochian Orthodox faithful in North America became divided between two archdioceses, those of New York City and Toledo.

 In 1975, the two Antiochian Orthodox archdioceses were united as one Archdiocese of North America (now with its headquarters in Englewood, New Jersey).
 Since then, it has experienced significant growth through ongoing evangelization of North Americans and the immigration of Orthodox Christian Arabs from the Middle East.
 Its leader from 1966 until 2014 was Metropolitan Philip Saliba.
-Six other diocesan bishops assisted the metropolitan in caring for the archdiocese, which is the third largest Orthodox Christian jurisdiction in North America, with 74,600 adherents in the United States, 27,300 of whom are regular church attendees.
-As of 2011, it also has 249 parishes in the United States with two monastic communities.
+Six other diocesan bishops assisted the metropolitan in caring for the archdiocese, which is the third largest Orthodox Christian jurisdiction in North America.
+As of 2020 it has 71,216 adherents in the United States, 27,897 of whom are regular church attendees.
+It also has 255 parishes in the United States with two monastic communities.

 Metropolitan Philip died in 2014 and was succeeded by Metropolitan Joseph Al-Zehlaoui.
 Metropolitan Joseph retired in 2022 following allegations of sexual misconduct.

 The archdiocese is a participating member of the Assembly of Canonical Orthodox Bishops of the United States of America.
 Metropolitan Joseph served as the body's first vice chairman.